Blanc-Sablon: Language

+Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).

 Road access

 At present, Blanc-Sablon is inaccessible directly via the rest of the Quebec road network.
 From the west, Route 138 has been built to the village of Kegashka; then following a 425 km gap, a 69 km segment restarts at the village of Old Fort and continues to Blanc-Sablon, ending at the border with Labrador near L'Anse-au-Clair where it becomes the Trans-Labrador Highway (Route 510).
-To travel to the rest of Quebec from Blanc-Sablon, a traveller can take the Relais Nordik ferry (not drive-on/off, but can accommodate cars in shipping containers), or drive via Route 510 for approximately 1130 km to Wabush on the border of Labrador and Quebec; then 560 km of Route 389 from Wabush to Baie-Comeau to points further on like Québec or Montréal, passing to the east of Manicouagan Reservoir.
+To travel to the rest of Quebec from Blanc-Sablon, a traveller can take the Relais Nordik ferry (not drive-on/off, but can accommodate cars in shipping containers), or drive via Route 510 through Labrador for approximately 1130 km to re-enter Quebec at the town of Fermont; then 560 km of Route 389 from Fermont to Baie-Comeau, passing to the east of Manicouagan Reservoir.
+From there Route 138 leads west to points further on like Quebec City or Montreal.
 This trip by the north (between Baie-Comeau and Blanc-Sablon) is 1722 km.
 Once Route 138 is eventually completed, the road distance between Baie-Comeau and Blanc-Sablon is estimated to be between 1045 km to 1067 km; thereby reducing the distance about 38%.

 The Quebec government annually plans, invests and works towards connecting Quebec with Labrador via Blanc-Sablon with the completion of Route 138.